AmberSJones/pyhydroqc/README.md

 - set_dynamic_threshold: Creates a threshold that varies dynamically based on the model residuals.
 - set_cons_threshold: Creates a threshold of constant value.
 - detect_anomalies: Uses model residuals and threshold values to classify anomalous data.
+- aggregate_results: Combines the detections from multiple models to give a single output of anomaly detections.
 - plt_threshold: Plots thresholds and model residuals.
 - plt_results: Plots raw data, model predictions, detected and labeled anomalies.

 ### modeling_utilities.py
 Contains functions for building and training models:
+- pdq: Automatically determines the (p, d, q) hyperparameters of a time series for ARIMA modeling.
 - build_arima_model, LSTM_univar, LSTM_multivar, LSTM_univar_bidir, LSTM_multivar_bidir: wrappers that call other functions in the file to scale and reshape data (for LSTM models only), create and train a model, and output model predictions and residuals.
 - create_scaler: Creates a scaler object for scaling and unscaling data.
 - create_training_dataset and create_bidir_training_dataset: Creates a training dataset based on a random selection of points from the dataset.
 Reshapes data to include the desired time_steps for input to the LSTM model - the number of past data points to examine or past and future points (bidirectional).
 Ensures that data already identified as anomalous (i.e., by rules based detection) are not used.